Our Founder - Bishop Eric J. Freeman

 Leadership

-Bishop Eric J. Freeman, PhD, is a community advocate, Christian cleric, and social impact strategist who serves as a bishop within the Christian Covenant Fellowship of Ministries.
-As founder and Senior Pastor of The Meeting Place Church of Greater Columbia, he has guided the congregation into a 23-acre, 215,000-square-foot campus housing a banquet and conference center, a renal care facility, the NAACP South Carolina State Conference headquarters, and an eight-screen cineplex.
-Dr. Freeman established TMPC Nonprofit Holdings, Inc. and New Capernaum Life Services, directing tens of millions of dollars to transform underutilized spaces and securing more than $7.5 million for workforce training, health services, and empowerment programs.
+Bishop Eric J. Freeman, PhD, is a pastor, community advocate, and social impact strategist who serves as a bishop within the Christian Covenant Fellowship of Ministries (CCFM).
+He is the founding Senior Pastor of The Meeting Place Church of Greater Columbia, where he has faithfully led since its inception.
+Under his leadership, the church has grown into a 23-acre, 215,000-square-foot campus that includes a banquet and conference center, dialysis clinic, the NAACP South Carolina State Conference headquarters, and an eight-screen cineplex.

 Staff